trpc/trpc/www/docs/server/merging-routers.md

 <details style={{ marginTop: "1rem" }}>
 <summary>See a deep dive here</summary>

-When defining a router as a plain object, any keys are valid.
-This means you can define a router like this:
+When defining a router as a plain object, any key is valid.
+This means you can define a router like this, without any errors being shown.
+But when you try to merge this router somewhere else, things will blow up:

 ```ts twoslash title="routers/user.ts"
 export const userRouter = {